5-Ingredient Colombian Limonada de Coco

 • 4 Leaves Fresh Mint Leaves, Optional

-Serve in a glass and garnish with mint or lime wedge.
-Add ice, based on your preference.
+5. Pour into a glass over ice, and garnish with a sprig of mint or a lime wedge.

 Notes